-If you are considering life insurance for your children, you should first ask yourself what you think the purpose of the life insurance is.
+If you are considering life insurance for your children, you should first ask yourself what you think the purpose of life insurance is.
 Would it be to cover funeral expenses if the absolute worst thing should happen?
-If so, you may want to consider adding a child protection rider onto your own life insurance policy.
-Coverage can be purchased in units usually at a nominal price.
-But remember, a child term rider on your policy will be temporary coverage and most carriers cap this rider at about $10,000 which would likely fall short of paying for a child’s funeral.
+If so, you may want to consider adding a child protection rider to your own life insurance policy.
+Coverage can be purchased in units, usually at a nominal price.
+But remember, a child term rider on your policy will be temporary coverage, and most carriers cap this rider at about $10,000, which would likely fall short of paying for a child’s funeral.

-Many parents and grandparents purchase life insurance on their children or grandchildren when they are born and then at some point in time, they transfer the policy to the child so they can keep the policy for a lifetime.
-For example, let’s say you have two young children that are a couple of years apart and you decide to buy a cash value life insurance policy on them at an early age.
+Many parents and grandparents purchase life insurance for their children or grandchildren when they are born, and then, at some point in time, they transfer the policy to the child so they can keep the policy for a lifetime.
+For example, let’s say you have two young children who are a couple of years apart, and you decide to buy a cash-value life insurance policy on them at an early age.
 You may have also decided to start a 529 college plan for each child since the life insurance is so inexpensive.

 Another important reason why it may be a good idea to purchase life insurance for children is if there is a chance that they will not qualify for a policy as adults.
 If you have a family history of illnesses like hypertension or diabetes, it may be difficult for your child to find an affordable life insurance policy as he or she gets older.

 In fact, some life insurance plans for children will include an option to increase the face amount at certain intervals without proof of insurability.
 This option could be a “lifesaver” for a child who develops a serious medical condition and cannot purchase insurance at affordable rates when they are older and need additional coverage.

 The topic of health is relevant to the subject of insurance, as your health has a direct effect on your risk of mortality and, therefore, on your life insurance premiums.